A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Methodology

 where $p_{\mathbb{B}^n}(q)$ is the distribution over query token vectors.

-\jlrannote{Remark that LP pruning amounts to remove tokens with empty Voronoi cells, so we can claim that our method is an extension/generalization of LP Pruning.} \yuxuannote{totally agree with it.} Since removing $d_i$ only affects query tokens originally assigned to its cell $\mathcal{V}_i$, the integral simplifies to an expectation over $\mathcal{V}_i$:
+\jlrannote{Remark that LP pruning amounts to remove tokens with empty Voronoi cells, so we can claim that our method is an extension/generalization of LP Pruning.} \yuxuannote{totally agree with it.}

-where $\mathbb{S}^n$ is the $n$-dimensional hypersphere, $p_{\mathbb{S}^n}(q)=p(q|q\in \mathbb{S}^n)$ and assuming that the distribution $p(\alpha)$ is uniform (see \ref{sec:vpa}).
-Intuitively, since $\mathcal{V}_i$ captures all queries for which $d_i$ is the top match, removing $d_i$ reassigns these queries to their next-best document vector in $D \setminus \{d_i\}$, while producing an error proportional to the difference in dot products between the first- and second-best matches.